-Lawn Mowing Tips and Information
+Lawn Mowing Tips

-Set the blade on your mower so that you keep the grass at a height of 2.5 to 3.5 inches, especially during the heat of summer.
-This is usually either the top setting or second to top setting on your mower.
+- Set the blade on your mower so that you keep the grass at a height of 2.5 to 3.5 inches, especially during the heat of summer.
+This is usually either the top setting or the second to top setting on your mower.
 This shades the soil and prevents both excess drying and evaporation, reducing the need for watering.
 This practice also makes your roots dive deeper into the soil making your grass healthier and more water-efficient.

-Mowing your lawn short on your last mowing of the year (1.5-2 inches) is also recommended for resistance to disease and to prevent mold problems the following spring.
-If you do notice you have snow mold in the spring the easiest fix is to lightly rake the grass to get air underneath it which will stop the molds growth and eliminate the problem.
+- Mowing your lawn short on your last mowing of the year (1.5-2 inches) is also recommended for resistance to disease and to prevent mold problems the following spring.
+If you do notice you have snow mold in the spring the easiest fix is to lightly rake the grass to get air underneath it which will stop the mold growth and eliminate the problem.

 Be careful when trimming the edges of your lawn with a string trimmer.
 Try to avoid trimming the lawn too short because it weakens the edges and allows weeds to take over easily.
 If you have a vertical blade edger this is usually the best method along sidewalks, curbs, and driveways, because it leaves the grass long while providing a nice maintained appearance.

 Mowing Your Lawn in Utah